Prickly issue of privatisation ahead of NSW poll

-Treasurer Matt Kean has defended the privatisation of NSW energy assets and accused Labor of running a scare campaign over the issue.
+NSW Treasurer Matt Kean has defended the privatisation of the state’s energy assets and accused Labor of running a scare campaign over the issue.

-As the premier promised an election-promise tracker and Labor pledged to build more mental health housing, Mr Kean released analysis late on Thursday showing the cost of maintaining an electricity connection for homes and businesses is cheaper than before privatisation.
+As Premier Dominic Perrottet pledged an election-promise tracker and Labor pledged to build more mental health housing, Mr Kean released analysis late on Thursday showing the cost of maintaining an electricity connection for homes and businesses was cheaper than before privatisation.

 “Network charges have fallen by 26 per cent for the average household and 49 per cent for the average small business since the long-term lease of Ausgrid and Endeavour,” he said.

-The NSW government netted close to $3 billion from a three-stage partial privatisation of the energy network which it took to the 2015 state election.
+The NSW government netted close to $3 billion from a three-stage partial privatisation of the energy network that it took to the 2015 state election.

-Opposition Energy Spokesman Jihad Dib said the treasurer was cherry-picking data and ignoring elevated energy bills and further forecast increases over the next year.
+Opposition energy spokesman Jihad Dib said Mr Kean was cherry-picking data and ignoring elevated energy bills and further forecast increases over the next year.

 “Matt Kean must live in a parallel universe if he’s trying to convince people that energy prices have gone down,” Mr Dib said.